-Although primarily a means to catalog, browse, and manage media assets, the web client still has some advanced features in common with the desktop client – specifically the timeline-based sequence editor with it’s zoomable and draggable interface, which proved to be quite a challenge to design for touch devices.
+Although primarily a means to catalog, browse, and manage media assets, the web client still has some advanced features in common with its sibling desktop client – specifically the timeline-based sequence editor with it’s zoomable and draggable interface, which proved to be quite a challenge to design for touch devices.

 One of the defining features of the web client is the ability to customise and personalise the interface to suit the specific requirements of the customer.
-This was achieved using Bootstrap themes to extend the default styling of the user interface – allowing the customer to go crazy with the colour choices, as demonstrated below:
+This was achieved using Bootstrap themes to extend the default styling of the user interface – allowing the customer to go crazy with the colour choices, as demonstrated below.

 You can find out more about their CatDV product line at their website.